 The revised principles are ILPA's latest attempt to bridge LP and GP expectations and whilst for guidance only, they do offer helpful clarity for expectations of the industry.
 Investors should welcome the additional transparency and the option to opt out.
 As the guidelines percolate through the industry, GPs can expect queries of this nature when they next fundraise as the terms of the partnership agreements are agreed.

 With more than 25 years’ expertise in servicing private equity fund managers, our strategic support enables you to focus on looking after your investors and your investments under management.
-Find out more about our fund administration services and how we can help you, here.
+Find out more about our private equity fund services and how we can help you.